 Ultimately, the best device we found to cover well over 4,000 sq. ft.
 (371 sq. m.) was Orbi by Netgear.
 Satellites can be added to the Orbi system if a larger coverage area is needed.
 In our testing, we found the 1 router/1 satellite kit system to be very adequate.

 Our objective was to get coverage in a 3,500 sq. ft.
 (325 sq. m.) home with coverage extending to an outdoor patio and carport.
 Total area needing coverage is about 5,000 sq. ft.
 (464 sq. m.)

 For testing purposes, the main WiFi router was always located as close to the middle of the house as possible.

-Method 2 was adding range extender antennas to an already owned Linksys WRT54GL.
+This second method was adding range extender antennas to an already owned Linksys WRT54GL.
 When this was put in place, we disabled WiFi on the router provided by the ISP to eliminate interference.
 Coverage was only slightly better than the ISP router.
-Speeds were no faster or slower.
+Internet speeds were no faster or slower.
 We changed channels, changed frequencies, and elevated the router.
 The results were the same with only slightly extended coverage.

 In summary, there are several options out there to extend your WiFi network coverage.
-I hope our testing will save you some time in choosing the right device(s) for your scenario.
+In short, I hope our testing will save you some time in choosing the right device(s) for your scenario.

 How to Use Public WiFi Safely - Unfortunately, sometimes you may need to access the Internet in a public place and have no other option than to use public WiFi.